puzan/obsidian-id-link-plugin/README.md

 You can configure the plugin in Settings > ID Link:

-- **ID Sources**: Enable/disable searching for IDs in frontmatter and filenames
+- **Id Sources**: Enable/disable searching for IDs in frontmatter and filenames
+- **Id format**: Configure the format for generated IDs using moment.js date format (default: "YYYYMMDDHHmmss")

+### Property ID Settings

-- **ID Property**: Set the frontmatter property name to use for IDs
+- **Id property**: Set the frontmatter property name to use for IDs
+- **Auto generate ID**: Automatically generate and save a new ID if not found

+### Filename ID Settings

-- **ID Filename Regex**: Configure the regex pattern to extract IDs from filenames
+- **Id filename regex**: Configure the regex pattern to extract IDs from filenames

 ## Requirements